samworrall/Till-Tech-Test/README.md

 We want to sell tills to local hipster coffee shop who are finally embracing the 21st century.
 We need a new till to replace their vintage machines - unfortunately, hipster staff are too cool to learn a new system, so we need you to build something that they will understand.

+This program is written using Node.js, ES6, and is tested with Jasmine.

 ### Specification

 This is what a sample receipt looks like: